bperezdearce/bperezdearce/README.md

 I’m always learning!
 Recently, I’ve been diving deeper into:

-- Python Backend Development, focusing on the Django framework.
+- Python Backend Development, focusing on Django.
 - Pursuing a Meta React Native certificate, expected completion in February.

 ---